garysheng/faithwalk-os/principles/dont-be-a-churchian.md

 **Your identity as a good person.** Following Christ requires admitting you're spiritually dead without Him.
 Churchianity lets you see yourself as basically good with minor flaws.

+**Your comfortable, adult cynicism.** True faith requires childlike wonder and trust—believing God's promises with the excitement of a five-year-old who knows Dad has everything handled.
+Churchians have learned to sound spiritual while maintaining adult skepticism about God's actual power and goodness.
+You can feel it in their spirit—the absence of real faith, the lack of genuine expectation that God will move. *[See: Childlike Faith](../poems/childlike-faith.md) for what authentic, joyful trust in God actually looks like.*

 The narrow path isn't narrow because God is exclusive—it's narrow because most people, including most church attenders, choose the wide road of comfortable compromise.

 ## Building Authentic Discipleship Infrastructure